 Paleontology is the science that deals with the history of biological life as known from fossil remains.
 Fossils are the remains of living organisms that have been preserved in rock layers, called strata.
 Some of these fossils are intact parts of animals, such as shells and bones.
 Other fossils, especially those of soft-bodied plants and animals, consist merely of imprints or marks that they have left on the rocks.
-Like the science of comparative anatomy, the science of paleontology has provided data that seem to prove the evolution of species.
-By the use of radiometric dating methods, such as the radiocarbon, uranium-lead and potassium-argon methods, scientists were able to estimate the age of fossils and the rocks where the fossils were found.
-By studying the fossil record paleontologists noted that the fossils in the lower (or older) layers of rock deposits show primitive life-forms, while those in the upper (or newer) rock strata show the fossils of more advanced life-forms.
-Since the higher forms of life appear later in the fossil record, the conclusion is made that the higher forms of life evolved from the lower.
-In the phylum chordata, for example, there are fossil records of fishes appearing earlier than the amphibians, the amphibians earlier than the reptiles, and the reptiles earlier than both the birds and the mammals, indicating the sequence in which the vertebrates evolved in our planet.
-The Table below shows the story of evolution in more detail.
+Like the science of comparative anatomy, the science of paleontology has provided data that seems to prove the evolution of species.
+By using radiometric dating methods, such as the radiocarbon, uranium-lead, and potassium-argon methods, scientists were able to estimate the age of fossils and the rocks where the fossils were found.
+By studying the fossil record, paleontologists noted that the fossils in the lower (or older) layers of rock deposits show primitive life forms, while those in the upper (or newer) rock strata show the fossils of more advanced life forms.
+Since the higher forms of life appear later in the fossil record, the conclusion is made that the higher forms of life evolved from the lower ones.
+In the phylum Chordata, for example, there are fossil records of fishes appearing earlier than the amphibians, the amphibians earlier than the reptiles, and the reptiles earlier than both the birds and the mammals, indicating the sequence in which the vertebrates evolved on our planet.
+The table below shows the story of evolution in more detail.

 The most interesting fossils, of course, are those that depict the evolution of man.
-There are numerous fossils that were claimed to be either human, or which were thought of as belonging to man's ancestral line.
-See List of Human Evolution Fossils from the Wikipedia.
+There are numerous fossils that were claimed to be either human or that were thought of as belonging to man's ancestral line.
+See List of Human Evolution Fossils from Wikipedia.
 The following are some important fossils found:

-Homo habilis – these fossils were estimated to be from 1.9 to 1.74 million years old, and were mostly found in Africa.
-The homo habilis had big toes, indicating that it walked upright as a rule.
-He was only 3'-10" tall.
-It was a meat eater and probably a tool user, a "handy man"; hence the name homo habilis.
-Skull capacity is 642 to723 cc, which is below modern man's average of 1300 cc.
+Homo habilis: These fossils were estimated to be between 1.9 and 1.74 million years old and were mostly found in Africa.
+The Homo habilis had large toes, indicating that it generally walked upright.
+It was only 3'10" tall.
+It was a meat eater and probably a tool user, a "handyman"; hence the name Homo habilis.
+Skull capacity is 642 to 723 cc, which is below modern man's average of 1300 cc.

-Homo erectus – these fossils were estimated to be from 1.8 to 0.25 million years old, and were found in many places around the world.
-The homo erectus had a very heavy, bony ridge above the eyes, a low sloping forehead, and a protruding lower face with receding chin.
-He was probably a hunter of elephants.
-The presence of manufactured tools and the evidence of the use of fire convinced many evolutionists that the homo erectus was human.
-His brain was small, 900 cc, but larger than that of the homo habilis.
+Homo erectus: These fossils were estimated to be between 1.8 and 0.25 million years old and were found in many places around the world.
+A heavy, bony ridge above the eyes, a low, sloping forehead, and a protruding lower face with a receding chin characterized the Homo erectus.
+He was probably an elephant hunter.
+The presence of manufactured tools and the evidence of the use of fire convinced many evolutionists that the Homo erectus was human.
+His brain was 900 cc in size, but it was larger than that of the Homo habilis.

-Homo sapiens – these fossils were estimated to be from 300 to 14 thousand years old, and were found in many places around the world, including Asia and the Far East.
-The homo sapiens had a high, nearly vertical forehead and less developed jaw with smaller teeth.
-He was slightly taller (5'-6" ave.) but less muscular than a male neanderthal.
-He hunted and used complex tools, and did pretty much what his contemporary neanderthal could do.
+Homo sapiens: These fossils were estimated to be between 300 and 14 thousand years old and were found in many places around the world, including Asia and the Far East.
+The Homo sapiens had a high, nearly vertical forehead and a less developed jaw with smaller teeth.
+He was slightly taller (5'6" av.) but less muscular than a male Neanderthal.
+He hunted and used complex tools, and he did pretty much what his contemporary Neanderthal could do.
 The typical skull size is 1300 cc, and many paleontologists believe that modern man belongs as well to this taxonomical group.
 A late variant of the homo sapiens was the so-called Cro-Magnon man, represented by a group of fossils found in Europe dating from 40 to 14 thousand years old.
-Cro-Magnon was a much taller (5'-11") and well-built individual and had a skull size of 1600 cc.
+Cro-Magnon was a much taller (5'11") and well-built individual and had a skull size of 1600 cc.
 Paleontologists believe that the Cro-Magnon became the ancestor of modern Europeans.
-Archaeological findings associated with the Cro-Magnon include cave-paintings, sewing needles (for weaving and making clothes), bone flute and various craftsmanship with bones, wood, stone and clay.
-The famous limestone figurine, called "Venus of Willendorf," is a relic of Cro-Magnon art.
+Archaeological findings associated with the Cro-Magnon include cave paintings, sewing needles (for weaving and making clothes), bone flutes, and various craftsmanship with bones, wood, stone, and clay.
+The famous limestone figurine called "Venus of Willendorf" is a relic of Cro-Magnon art.
 See Early Modern Human Culture and Early Modern Humans.

 Evaluation of the Evidence from Paleontology

-The continuity in the lineage of the horse, as in the phylogenies of the mammals, the lizard, the whale, the birds, etc. has been supplied more by extrapolation and analogy than by real evidence.
-And it gets worse when one tries to trace the evolution not only of species and genera, but also of families, orders, classes and phyla.
+The continuity in the lineage of the horse, as in the phylogenies of the mammals, the lizard, the whale, the birds, etc., has been supplied more by extrapolation and analogy than by real evidence.
+And it gets worse when one tries to trace the evolution not only of species and genera but also of families, orders, classes, and phyla.
 For example, the sudden appearance of various phyla of plants and animals during the Cambrian period, resulting in the so-called "Cambrian Explosion," is still a mystery.
 The presumed evolution of the vertebrates from the invertebrates has not been supported by fossil records either.
-So far, there are hardly any transitional forms linking the bony fish (419 Ma or million years ago) with the cartilaginous fishes (503 Ma), a separation of several tens of millions of years.
+So far, there are hardly any transitional forms linking the bony fish (419 Ma, or million years ago) with the cartilaginous fishes (503 Ma), a separation of several tens of millions of years.
 It is highly doubtful whether the gaps in the evolutionary lines of plants and animals can really be filled by future discoveries.
-The reason is because the so-called "transitional forms," precisely because they are transitional, are necessarily unstable, inasmuch as they are not yet perfectly adapted to existing environments and conditions.
-If they evolve, they evolve rapidly and may be composed of few individuals localized in a small area.
-If they were abundant and dispersed in large areas, then they would no longer be transitional forms but stable species; that means, species that have already attained equilibrium with the surrounding environment.
-Now, only fossils of those organisms that were abundant and scattered in large areas can be expected to be found.
-Of these, in fact, only a very small fraction have actually been discovered.
-Therefore, if extremely few fossils are found even of stable species, much less can we expect to find fossils of transitional forms.
+The reason is that the so-called "transitional forms," precisely because they are transitional, are necessarily unstable, inasmuch as they are not yet perfectly adapted to existing environments and conditions.
+If they evolve, they may do so rapidly and may be composed of a few individuals localized in a small area.
+If they were abundant and dispersed over large areas, then they would no longer be transitional forms but stable species, which means species that have already attained equilibrium with the surrounding environment.
+Now, only the fossils of those organisms that were abundant and scattered over large areas can be expected to be found.
+In fact, only a very small fraction of these have actually been discovered.
+As a result, if very few fossils of stable species are found, we can expect even fewer fossils of transitional forms.
 No wonder then that large classes of animals seem to appear "suddenly" in the fossil records.
-Every time we find fossils of them, they are already highly specialized and differentiated.
+They are already highly specialized and differentiated when we find fossils of them.
 This is because their transitional forms, being few and localized, always escape us.

-Now, transitional forms could have actually existed, and if we do not find them, the most natural explanation from the evolutionary viewpoint is that transitional forms are few and are really difficult to find.
+Now, transitional forms could have existed, and if we don't find them, the most natural explanation from an evolutionary standpoint is that transitional forms are rare and difficult to find.
 But precisely because of this paucity of factual evidence, we cannot justly say that evolution, at least from the standpoint of paleontology, is already an established fact.
-It is still only a hypothesis; and whether or not it actually happened should be decided on other grounds besides paleontology.
+It is still only a hypothesis, and whether or not it actually happened should be decided on other grounds besides paleontology.

-Regarding the evolution of man, it must be said that there are, indeed, many fossils of the genus homo in the fossil record, but they do not form a smooth sequence that shows the transition from one form to another.
+Regarding the evolution of man, it must be said that there are, indeed, many fossils of the genus Homo in the fossil record, but they do not form a smooth sequence that shows the transition from one form to another.
 Some of the fossils even belong to hominins that were not our ancestors, so they really cannot fill the gaps.
-For example, the homo neanderthalensis is now regarded as a contemporary of the early homo sapiens rather than our ancestor.
-The homo heidelbergensis, also once believed to be our ancestor, is now regarded as belonging to the neanderthal line of descent and, therefore, is not ancestral to the homo sapiens.
-Now, between the homo sapiens and the homo erectus, there is a time-span where the fossils overlap, so again there is no clear path indicating the transition of one to the other.
+Homo neanderthalensis, for example, is now thought to be a contemporary of early Homo sapiens rather than our ancestors.
+The Homo heidelbergensis, also once believed to be our ancestor, is now regarded as belonging to the Neanderthal line of descent and, therefore, is not ancestral to the Homo sapiens.
+Now, between the Homo sapiens and the Homo erectus, there is a time span where the fossils overlap, so again, there is no clear path indicating the transition of one to the other.
 This means that the needed evidence for human evolution from the fossils cannot be established.

-Although there are many fossils classified as homo sapiens in the fossil record, some dating to 300,000 years ago, the artifacts associated with them do not decisively prove that all the homo sapiens presented in the fossil record had intelligence higher than those of brute animals.
-Many evolutionists regard the individuals represented by these fossils as human because there was evidence that they made their own tools, used fire, bury their dead, etc. But these evidences alone do not demonstrate abilities outside the reach of animal intelligence because some animals have done the same.
+Although there are many fossils classified as homo sapiens in the fossil record, some dating to 300,000 years ago, the artifacts associated with them do not decisively prove that all the homo sapiens presented in the fossil record had intelligence higher than that of brute animals.
+Many evolutionists regard the individuals represented by these fossils as human because there was evidence that they made their own tools, used fire, buried their dead, etc. However, these evidences do not demonstrate abilities beyond the scope of animal intelligence because other animals have done the same.
 For example:

 Some animals also make and use their own tools.
 See 10 Animals that Use Tools.

-Some animals use a weapon.
+Some animals use weapons.
 See 10 Weapons that Animals Use.

-Some animals use fire and cook their food.
+Some animals use fire to cook their food.
 See Animals Who Cook their Food.